-But, of course, is also known as the birthplace of the Renaissance and was home to geniuses like Leonardo da Vinci and Michelangelo.
-There is so much to do and see in Tuscany and after spending more than one weekTuscany myself, I finally saw with my own eyes what all the fuss is about!
+But, of course, it is also known as the Renaissance’s birthplace and was home to geniuses like Leonardo da Vinci and Michelangelo.
+There is so much to do and see.
+After spending more than one week in Tuscany myself, I finally saw with my own eyes what all the fuss is about!

-Disclaimer: This post contains affiliate links which mean I might earn a small commission when you buy a product (at no extra cost to you) after clicking on my link.
+Disclaimer: This post contains affiliate links.
+This means I might earn a small commission when you buy a product (at no extra cost to you) after clicking on my link.
 More about it here.

 TRAVEL TIPS FOR YOUR TUSCANY ITINERARY